coderefinery/reproducible-research/_episodes/01-motivation.md

 ## Why reproducible research?
+   - To show evidence of the correctness of your results
    - Long term value of data
    - Uniqueness of data, i.e., data collected today may be invalid/inappropriate 6 months
      from now
    - Publications after 2 years data collection ends
    - We want to repeat the same experiment with different data and settings, many months later
+   - Saves a great deal of time in transmitting knowledge to future researchers

    <img src="/reproducible-research/img/reproducibility_figure.jpg" style="height: 200px;"/>